ronan-deshays/power-automate-cloud-utility-flows/README.md

 ## Installation

-1. Download on this GitHub repository the latest release of "<feature>_power_automate_package.zip".
+1. Download on this GitHub repository the [latest release asset](https://github.com/ronan-deshays/mass-edit-sharepoint-list/releases) of "<feature>_power_automate_package.zip".
 With <feature>, the name of the package which suits your needs.
 2. Go to the Power Automate **Cloud** editor (not Power Automate Desktop) > My flows > Import > Import Package (Legacy) > Upload a .zip package file ;
 Select the "<feature>_power_automate_package.zip" file that you previously downloaded ;
-[details missing, in part the same process as digital assistant]
+[details missing]

 ## Features